bus710/Arduino-pico-development-in-linux/README2.md

 The **-iwithprefixbefore** should be replaced with the actual path + version.
 For example, "-iwithprefixbefore/cores/rp2040/api/deprecated-avr-comp/" should be "~/.arduino15/packages/rp2040/hardware/rp2040/3.0.0/cores/rp2040/api/deprecated-avr-comp".

+The prefix is replaced and double quotes are added to head and tail to be a json format string.
 This should be done for all 63 lines and pasted into the c_cpp_properties.json as includePath.

 Also, those 3 lines should be added to avoid redlines:
 - "~/.arduino15/packages/rp2040/hardware/rp2040/3.0.0/cores/rp2040",